PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 ## Understanding Cyber Threat Intelligence

-Before we jump into setting up a Cyber Threat Intelligence (CTI) program, it's important to get a clear picture of what CTI really is.
+To build an effective Cyber Threat Intelligence (CTI) program, it’s essential to understand what CTI really is.
 In simple terms, CTI is like a security camera for your business—it monitors for potential cyber threats, analyzes the data, and helps you take the right actions to protect your assets.

 <img src="https://media.giphy.com/media/ELham0Mveox9e/giphy.gif" alt="Cyber Threat Intelligence" style="max-width:100%; height:auto;">